weakish/weakish.github.com/borg.md

 Using `export` in a shell script file should be safe, however, as the environment of a process is accessible only to that user.
 Also, using a shell command may leak the passphrase in shell history file.

+## Compression

+    borg create --compression TYPE

+Default is no compression.

+- fast repo storage and some compression: `lz4`
+- less fast repo storage and a bit more compression: `zlib`
+- very slow repo storage and high compression: `lzma`

+`lz4` is very fast thus preferred.
+`lzma` is preferred when the repository is on a remote host with slow (dial-up) connection.

 ## Upgrade from attic